BIGJRA/BIGJRA.github.io/rejuv.md

 60 power \| 100% accuracy \| On Murkwater Surface Field, power is
 boosted x1.5.

-I'm not saying Amanda is harder than this fight but… it's close.
+I'm not saying Amanda is harder than this fight but... it's close.
 He does have some threats, particularly Mega Toxtricity, whose field boosted Overdrive that hits both of your Pokemon might just knock them entirely off the map.
 Raichu's ability is always activated so it will surely